ShivaShanmuganathan/Diamond-NFT-Mini-Game/README.md

 ### Fullstack Dynamic NFT Mini Game 🎮 Using Diamond Standard 💎

-- Player can connect to the mini game using Metamask on Rinkeby Network
+- Player can connect to the mini game using Metamask on Mumbai Network
 - Players can choose Valorant Heroes and mint them as an NFT
 - Use the minted Hero NFT to battle against Thanos in the dapp
 - Battling against Thanos changes the HP (On-Chain Metadata) of Hero NFT
 - Players can heal their heroes by staking their Hero NFT in the dapp
 - Staking NFTs increase the HP (On-Chain Metadata) of Hero NFT.
+- Players can lend and rent NFTs from the Collateral-Free NFT Rental Marketplace
+- Players can earn MATIC by lending their NFTs
+- Players can rent NFTs from the Rental Marketplace by paying MATIC to lender and specifying the rental duration.

+   [The Rental Duration Needs To Be Less Than Maximum Rental Time]
+- Players can use the rented NFTs to battle with Thanos

 ## Project Demo GIF 🎥
 ![Demo](./Demo.gif)

 ## Directory Structure 📂
-- `backend/contracts` ⏩ Smart Contract Code [Deployed @ Rinkeby Test Network]
+- `backend/contracts` ⏩ Smart Contract Code [Deployed @ Mumbai Test Network]
 - `frontend` ⏩ Project's React frontend.
 - `backend/test` ⏩ Tests for Smart Contracts.